xoreos/octopress/source/_posts/2015-02-15-jade-empire-models-and-areas.markdown

 -> [{% imgcap /images/blog/20150215_TiensLanding_t.png 256 160 Broken Transparency Masking %}](/images/blog/20150215_TiensLanding.png) [{% imgcap /images/blog/20150215_Heaven_t.png 256 160 Drawing Order vs Translucent Mesh %}](/images/blog/20150215_Heaven.png) [{% imgcap /images/blog/20150215_Mind_t.png 256 160 Bug in a Texture Loader? %}](/images/blog/20150215_Mind.png) <-

-Still, apart from the missing NPCs and objects, *Jade Empire* are now in a similar state to areas in *Knights of the Old Republic*.
+Still, apart from the missing NPCs and objects, *Jade Empire* areas are now in a similar state to areas in *Knights of the Old Republic*.
 That counts for something, no? :)